rucev/LearningProjects/README.md

 The goal was to develop a program that works in the console and allows you to choose different options to modify or display data from a list of students.
 To execute it run main.js

+### Promises Menu (and a bit more):

+Several ways I tried to make an options menu in the JS console respond to user input.
+Sometimes using promises, sometimes not.